DinaLo44/note-taker-app/README.md

 # note-taker-app

-- # DESCRIPTION
+- # Description

 The purpose of this application is helping the user to write and save notes in order to ease the tasks tracking process during a busy work day.
 It will allow the user to have a better organization of thougths and increase productivity.

-- # TECHNOLOGIES
+- # Technologies

 This application is run by the Node.js web application framework called Express.js.
 Other technologies like HTML, CSS and JavaScript were also needed.
 In order to run this application it is necessary to install node.js, express.js, package.json and the node_modules folder.
 The commands to run it are "npm start" or "node server.js"

-- # SCREENSHOTS
+- # Screenshots

 ![screnshot1.png](https://github.com/DinaLo44/note-taker-app/blob/main/screenshots/screenshot1.png)

 ![screenshot2.png](https://github.com/DinaLo44/note-taker-app/blob/main/screenshots/screenshot2.png)

-- # LINK OF DEPLOYED APPLICATION IN HEROKU
+- # Link of deployed application in Heroku.com

 https://note-taker-ok.herokuapp.com/